kunjantalati/kunjantalati/README.md

 - 📚 I’m currently learning everything about MERN Stack Development 😅
 - while also enrolled in a certification course on Udemy, focused on the Google Cloud Platform.
 - 💪🏼 Future Goals: Learn more technologies - Never stop creating new ideas.
-- ⚡ Fun fact: I love to play Rock paper scissors.
+- ⚡Fact: I have a strong passion for playing and watching cricket.
 <br>

 ---